Radiofrequency Ablation

 REFERRAL

-If RFA is indicated, we guide patients through the referral process to ensure seamless care.
+If RFA is indicated, patients are guided through the referral process to ensure seamless care.

 4